switchablenorms/DeepFashion2/README.md

   ...<br>
   * item n

-Please note that 'pair_id' and 'source' is image-level labels.
+Please note that 'pair_id' and 'source' are image-level labels.
 All clothing items in an image share the same 'pair_id' and 'source'.

 The definition of landmarks and skeletons of 13 categories are shown below.
 The numbers in the figure represent the order of landmark annotations of each category in annotation file.
 A total of 294 landmarks covering 13 categories are defined.